marcelstoltz00/Photosyntech/docs/other/MD research and plans/Implementation plants.md

 - Don't worry about specialized directors for MVP.
 - You can team up with somone else if you are done early
 - -> all plants must be given a season for iterator.
+- -> all builders for the getProduct function get a clone of what theyve made.
 ### Singleton and flyweight
 done by {Wilmar Smit} (pls)
 - I really want to implement this one as i think i did tons of planning on flyweights and such and would love to implement this